Rodney Santos: Coaching career

+San Sebastian

 Santos served as part of San Sebastian's coaching staff.
 He entered the Stags coaching staff after coach Topex Robinson returned to the team for a second spell as coach in 2013.
 In 2015, he was officially named head coach of the Stags, replacing Robinson.
 He also coached the PBA D-League team, ATC Livermarin.
 The Stags finished the season in 7th place, off the playoff positions.
 Santos was replaced by Edgar Macaraya in 2016.

+Assistant coach stints

 Santos then became a part of Bo Perasol's coaching staff at UP.
 In 2022, Santos joined former Ginebra teammate Bal David at UST.
 UST finished last, losing 13 consecutive games after winning its season opener; David resigned, Santos then manned practices until Pido Jarencio was appointed as new coach.

+Back at San Sebastian

+In 2026, Santos returned to San Sebastian, after the departure of erstwhile coach Tony Tan.
+He coached the Stags to a winless campaign in the 2026 Filoil EcoOil Preseason Cup in preparation for NCAA Season 102.